JourneyCodesAyush/PDF-Toolkit/README.md

 ## 📚 Developer Notes (Optional Read)

--  Manipulating PDFs using Python's `PyPDF2` (merge, split, extract pages)
+-  Manipulating PDFs using Python's `PyPDF2` (merge, split, extract custom page ranges)
 -  File system handling with Python's `os` module
 -  Using `pytest` for testing, with shared `fixtures` in `conftest.py`
 -  Creating and auto-cleaning temporary directories with `tempfile`